|

 characteristics of the format or providing a sample of the format the

-- H65 Use the title attribute to identify form controls when the label element ...
+data should have.
+No INPUT fields of type text on page H65 Use the title attribute to identify form controls when the label element ...

-The objective of this technique is to use the title
+The objective of this technique is to use the titleattribute to label form controls when the visual design

 cannot accommodate the label (for example, if there is no